zephirworks/curry-powder/README.md

 particular, provides detailed information on creating the content markup.

 However, developing a suitable stylesheet for the different devices is still an involved process.
-This plugin strives to simplify this task for both novices and experienced users, by providing a set of Compass macros that set up reasonable defaults to make Treesaver content look and behave as expected.
+Curry strives to simplify this task for both novices and experienced users, by providing a set of Compass macros that set up reasonable defaults to make Treesaver content look and behave as expected.
 The defaults can be overridden to tweak the generated CSS and adapt it to the